jimthompson5802/connection_solver/README.md

 The `LLMInterfaceBase` class is the base class for interacting with language models.
 It provides a common interface for interacting with different language models that may be used in different parts of the solution process such as methods for generating vocabulary, embeddings, recommendations and workflow management.

 This class provides a structured way to support LLM from different vendors.
-At the moment, the `LLMOpenAIInterface` class is the only implementation of the `LLMInterfaceBase` class.
-The `LLMOpenAIInterface` class provides specific implementations for interacting with OpenAI's language models.
-A future release will demonstrate how to use the `LLMInterfaceBase` class to interact with other vendor's language models.

 ### Methods